douglasgscofield/dispersalDiversity/README.md

 Input requirements
 ------------------

-Most functions take as input a simple data structure: a table of site (rows) by source (columns) counts, which each cell representing the number of times that source/species/type was observed at that site.
-The cells need not be integer counts, they can be e.g., proportional representations, and *I think* the statistics are robust to this, but some summaries expect counts and may not be sensible.
+Most functions take as input a simple data structure, an object of class `divtable` which is a table of site (rows) by source (columns) counts, which each cell representing the number of times that source/species/type was observed at that site.

-This table will be converted to class `'matrix'` by each such function.

-To create a random matrix:
+One method to create a random `divtable`:

 ```R
 n.sites <- 5